Gayton McKenzie Gives Update on VAR As Kaizer Chiefs Complain After Losing to Orlando Pirates

 Gayton McKenzie, South Africa’s Minister of Sports, Arts and Culture, has indicated that a formal statement on the rollout of Video Assistant Referee (VAR) technology in local football will be issued within the next week.

-His comments follow the latest Soweto Derby clash between Orlando Pirates and Kaizer Chiefs, where the Buccaneers secured an emphatic 3-0 triumph.
+His comments follow the latest Soweto Derby clash between Orlando Pirates and Kaizer Chiefs, where the Buccaneers secured a deserved 3-0 win at the FNB Stadium.

-Although Pirates enjoyed a comfortable scoreline, the encounter was overshadowed by a contentious moment just before the interval.
-Amakhosi players and supporters were left aggrieved after a penalty appeal was dismissed when Pirates defender Deon Hotto seemingly brought down Chiefs forward Flávio Silva inside the area.
+Amakhosi players and supporters were left aggrieved after a penalty appeal was dismissed, when Pirates defender Deon Hotto seemingly brought down Kaizer Chiefs summer signing Flávio Silva inside the area.

 McKenzie reiterates VAR timeline